Pediatric Pyloric Stenosis

 How is Pediatric Pyloric Stenosis treated?

-It is important to repair the pylorus before complications occur, such as severe constipation or even shock.
-Before surgery, doctors and surgeons treat the baby with medications and fluids to ensure the baby is healthy and ready for the procedure.
+It is important to repair the pylorus before complications occur.
+Before surgery, doctors and surgeons treat the baby with fluids to ensure the baby is rehydrated and healthy and ready for the procedure.

 Surgeons will usually perform a pyloromyotomy, which is a procedure that widens or divide the pyloric muscle.
 By dividing the thickened muscle, the pylorus can then reopen allowing food to pass from the stomach into the intestine.